nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User lists all patients (UC03).
   2. User requests to search for a specific patient.
   3. User enters search criteria.
-  4. MedBook performs a search and displays matching patients.
+  4. MedBook performs a search and displays matching patients.<br>
      Use case ends.
 - **Extensions**:
   - 4a.
 No matches found.